 Radiotherapy for localised penile cancer

-Radiotherapy is the use of high-energy x-ray beams to kill cancer cells.
-These cancer cells can be targeted from outside of the body (external beam radiotherapy) or from within the body (brachytherapy).
+Radiation therapy is the use of high-energy x-rays to kill cancer cells and these can be directed at cancer from outside of the body (external beam radiotherapy) or from within the body (brachytherapy).
 Both types of radiotherapy can be used to treat penile cancer which is confined to the penis as an alternative to surgery.

-Men will also need to be circumcised (the foreskin surgically removed) prior to radiotherapy to reduce the chance of skin swelling and irritation which may affect the penis as a result of treatment.
+Men will need to be circumcised (the foreskin surgically removed) prior to radiotherapy to reduce the chance of skin swelling and irritation which may affect the penis as a result of treatment.

 This type of treatment can be used to treat penile cancer which is not greater than 4cm in size and can be performed using two possible methods.